askomics/flaskomics/docs/federation.md

 ## Starting entities

-If AskOmics contain local data, external startpoint are not displayed by default on the start page.
+If AskOmics already contains local data, external startpoint are not displayed by default on the start page.
 Use the `Source` dropdown button to display external entities.

 ![External startpoint](img/external_startpoint.png){: .center}